moliver28/research-handbook/content/handbook/business-technology/data-team/platform/snowflake-warehouse-optimization.md

 ## Additional considerations

-- By following these guidelines to 'rightsize' warehouses for each individual model, we may end up saving on cost, but have decreased performance.
+- By following these guidelines to 'rightsize' warehouses for each individual model, we may end up saving on costs, but have decreased performance.
 If this becomes the case, we can consider **scaling-out**.
 This would allow us to speed up query processing for our thousands of models, while at the same time, maintaining optimal warehouse sizing.
+- In order to find the most 'efficient' warehouse, it will necessitate having at least one size of each warehouse accessible to be run by any user.
+Currently, we're missing 'S', '2XL', '3XL'

 ## Future steps

 1. Use/enforce these guidelines for new dbt models
+1. All these benchmarking steps can and should be implemented programmatically.
+Furthermore, a CI job could be one end product of this that tells the user what size warehouse they *should* be using
-2. Convert old dbt models
+2. Convert old dbt models, ideally in some rule-based or programmatic way
     1. Triage: Find queries with the least partition scanned using the biggest warehouses

 ## Sources